krransby/colony-counter/README.md

 This project was built on Python 3.8.18 with the following requirements:
 - numpy 1.20.1
 - OpenCV 4.5.1.48
+- screeninfo 0.8.1 (and its associated requirements)

-Both of which are specified in requirements.txt, and can be installed using the following command:
+All of which are specified in requirements.txt, and can be installed using the following command:

 ```bash
 pip install -r requirements.txt